Islamic banking and finance: Diminishing musharaka

-How is then Musharaka al-Mutanaqisa going to address the interest portion of the payment from borrower to the bank.
-The concept of title here then becomes critical, because the Islamic bank will still come up with the money to buy the house, but the bank will buy the house in partnership with the homeowner.
-Together the bank and the borrower will become "tenants in common" and the local recorder office will show both the bank and the buyer as joint owners.
-The percentage of ownership of the house at this point will be based on money ratio between bank and buyer.
-Let's assume buyer paid 10% and the bank paid 90% of the price.
-However, since the bank will not be living in the house, the buyer will agree to a rental payment for the use of the 90% of the portion of the property.
-In addition, buyer will also agree to buy a certain percent of the bank's portion on a monthly basis.
-Hence, buyer pays rent for usage, and also an amount to buy out the bank's portion.
-Since there is no interest being paid, this form of ownership (in partnership) is acceptable under shariah.
-At the end of the agreed rental term, the buyer will have bought out all of the 90% portion of the partnership, and buyer can then ask the bank to dissolve the partnership.
-The recorder's office will have a new title deed recorded, whereby the bank ceases to be a tenant-in-common with the buyer, and the buyer becomes the entire title holder (whether alone or with spouse, or any other entity as chosen by buyer).
+The Musharaka al-Mutanaqisa differs from the US mortgage in how it addresses the interest portion of the payment from the borrower to the bank.
+The concept of title is critical, because the Islamic bank will still come up with the money to buy the house, but the bank will buy the house in partnership with the homeowner.
+Together the bank and the borrower will become "tenants in common" and the local records office will show both the bank and the buyer as joint owners.
+The percentage of ownership of the house at this point will be based on the contributed money ratio between the bank and buyer.
+Assuming the buyer paid 10% of the price and the bank paid 90% of the price, since the bank will not be living in the house, the buyer will agree to a rental payment for the use of the 90% of the property that they do not own outright.
+In addition, the buyer will also agree to buy a certain percent of the bank's portion on a monthly basis.
+Hence, the buyer pays rent for usage of house, and also to buy out the bank's portion of ownership.
+Since there is no interest being paid, this form of ownership (in partnership) is acceptable under Shariah.
+At the end of the agreed rental term, the buyer will have bought out the entire partnership, and the buyer can then ask the bank to dissolve the partnership.
+The recorder's office will have a new title deed recorded, whereby the bank ceases to be a tenant-in-common with the buyer, and the buyer becomes the entire title holder (whether alone or with their spouse, or any other entity as chosen by the buyer).

-The essence of both transactions is different, and that is based on the outset as to who exactly legally has title to the house at the outset.
-The other difference is that the monthly payments by buyer in Islamic banking are rent and partnership buyout payments, and not return of principal and interest as they are in conventional banking.
-Economically then, the Islamic bank also shares in the risk of house value dropping, where in the conventional banking model the bank has not taken any risk of depressed values.
-The opposite is true also, where both the Islamic bank and the buyer gain if house is sold for more than the book value of the partnership.
+The essence of both transactions is different, based which entity legally has title to the house at the outset.
+The other difference is that the monthly payments by the buyer in Islamic banking are considered to be rent and partnership buyout payments, and not the return of principal and interest as they are in conventional banking.
+The Islamic bank also shares in the risk of a depreciation in the value of the house, where in the conventional banking model the bank does not take on this risk.
+The opposite is true also, where both the Islamic bank and the buyer gain if the house is sold for more than the book value of the partnership.
 In conventional banking, the bank does not benefit from rising prices.

-Skeptics of the Islamic banking argue that the result is the same: the buyer makes monthly payments to own the house, much like a conventional mortgage.
-But has the risk of home ownership not been shared in Islamic banking?
-If it has legally, then it is not the same as the conventional mortgage transaction.
+Skeptics of Islamic banking argue that the result is the same: the buyer makes monthly payments to own the house, much like a conventional mortgage.
+However, as the risk of the price of the house decreasing is shared between buyer and bank in Islamic banking, it is legally distinct from the conventional mortgage transaction.